 How is pyrethrin/pyrethroid poisoning diagnosed?

-Diagnosis is made on a physical examination of the cat & a history of recent exposure to insecticides.
+Diagnosis is made on a physical examination of the cat and a history of recent exposure to insecticides.

 How is pyrethrin/pyrethroid poisoning treated?

-Treatment will depend on the severity of signs & is aimed at controlling seizures & tremors & supportive care.
+Treatment will depend on the severity of signs and is aimed at controlling seizures and tremors and supportive care.

-Diazepam (valium) & Methocarbamol to control seizures or tremors.
+Diazepam (valium) and Methocarbamol to control seizures or tremors.

 Gas anaesthesia may be necessary for refractory seizures.